nicm42/100-days-of-code-v2/log3.md

 **Day 5: 10th April 2021**
 The 25+5 timer was such a pain.
 I did learn a lot - like how state updates asynchronously, so I put all of my initial states into an object, which helped.
 And then I found that I needed the timer to only change once the state had updated.
 Which worked, but then the tests failed because they expected it to work sooner.
 I didn't want to re-write the whole thing as a class component, so I had to leave it with some of the timer tests failing (they all worked at some point, just not all at the same time).
 It was enough to get me the certification!
 I just need to go back and do the Redux bits at some point.

+**Day 6: 11th April 2021**
+I started today looking at GitHub Actions to test your code automatically on the main branch.
+Which didn't work - from the error messages I suspected it was because it wanted to be building it and using those dependencies.
+A tutorial video on doing this with Cypress confirmed it.
+I'm not building The Newport Group in Github, but in the course of this I found that you can get GitHub Actions to do that for you.
+So I think this is something to come back to on my next project (and do some tutorials first).
+I then started looking at the RP Thread Tracker.
+After a while of puzzling through it, I eventually discovered it uses Styled Components (as well as SASS and Bootstrap).
+So I have started learning that, so it will help me understand more of what's going on with the Thread Tracker.